allyourbankarebelongtous/pleb-vpn/README.md

 For example, to manually at any time send the payments that were scheduled on the 1st of the month to come from my lnd node I would run: `sudo systemctl start payments-monthly-lnd.service`

+### Updates or Uninstalling
 The last menu, PLEB-VPN, is for updates or uninstalls.
 Update just pulls the latest changes to the scripts from github (for bug fixes or new features).
 Uninstall will uninstall EVERYTHING you have and restore your node to its original configuration.
-It will NOT delete your plebvpn.conf file and your WireGuard config files, they will be left on the hard drive.
+It will NOT delete your plebVPN.conf file and your WireGuard config files, they will be left on the hard drive.
 To remove them, you can delete /mnt/hdd/app-data/pleb-vpn and all of its contents.

 Feel free to contact me on Telegram @allyourbankarebelongtous or via email at: